StivenKN/backcore-js/readme.md

 # License
 ISC License

-# Acknowledgments

-- [Express.js](https://expressjs.com/es/) for providing a solid and easy-to-use framework.

-- [Nodemon](https://www.npmjs.com/package/nodemon) for providing a quick start and automatic server restart tool.

-- [Typescript](https://www.typescriptlang.org/) for providing type types and code analysis.

 # Changes
-- Check the changes on [GitHub](https://github.com/ConanGH-S/create-express-app) to follow updates and fixes
+- Check the changes on [GitHub](https://github.com/ConanGH-S/backcore-js) to follow updates and fixes

 # Troubleshooting
-f you encounter issues or have questions, feel free to open an [issue](https://github.com/ConanGH-S/create-express-app/issues) on GitHub.
+f you encounter issues or have questions, feel free to open an [issue](https://github.com/ConanGH-S/backcore-js/issues) on GitHub.